StarlightDaemon/BIND/README.md

-# ABMG - AudioBookBay Media Grabber
+# ABMG - AudioBookBay Magnet Grabber

-A Python-based automated tool for discovering and managing audiobook torrents from AudioBookBay.
+A Python-based automated tool for discovering and collecting audiobook magnet links from AudioBookBay.

 ## Features

-- 🔍 **Search functionality** - Search for specific audiobooks
 - 🤖 **Daemon mode** - Automatically monitor and grab new releases
 - 🧲 **Magnet link generation** - Creates magnet links with comprehensive tracker lists
+- 📝 **File-based output** - Saves magnet links to `magnets.txt` for use with any client
 - 🐳 **Docker support** - Easy deployment with Docker and Docker Compose
 - 🖥️ **GUI interface** - User-friendly graphical interface (via `gui.py`)

+## What It Does

+ABMG runs in the background, monitoring AudioBookBay for new audiobook releases.
+When found, it:
+1. Extracts the info hash from the audiobook page
+2. Generates a magnet link with public trackers
+3. Saves the magnet link to `magnets.txt`

+**What happens next is up to you** - import the magnet links into your preferred download client, RSS reader, or automation tool.

 ## Project Structure